micro-ROS/micro-ROS.github.io/_docs/tutorials/core/microxrcedds_rmw_configuration/index.md

 permalink: /docs/tutorials/core/microxrcedds_rmw_configuration/
 ---

-micro-ROS targets microcontroller, devices with low memory resources which normally are use in industrial or production environments where safety is one of the main requirements.
+micro-ROS targets microcontroller, devices with low memory resources.
-For example, most of the safety-critical embedded software certifications do not allow the use of dynamic memory allocation after the initialization phase.
-Therefore, in such as scenarios, memory management is a keep concept.

 With that in mind, micro-ROS try to address the memory management issue prioritizing the use of static memory instead of dynamic memory and optimizing the memory footprint of the applications.
 This, of course, has a cost that the users must agree to pay, a precompile tunning.

 This tutorial explains which are the memory resources managed by micro-ROS and how to tune them for a particular application.

 ## Memory resources

+micro-ROS deal with two different memory resources related with Micro XRCE-DDS library and its RMW implementation named rmw-microxrcedds.

 ### Micro XRCE-DDS